biodeeptime/biodeeptime.github.io/pages/specs.md

 permalink: /contribute/specs/
 ---

-A structured docuent that describes what the data can be integrated into the database.

 BioDeepTime version 1.0 targeted the highest-quality available time series data with a goal of analyzing community turnover driven by environmental factors.
 As such, the following criteria were used to create the database.

 (1) Minimum 10 time points